-So, to allow for friction of bends and fittings, the Free-version pipe sizing application for pipe sizing increases the actual length by 50%.
+To allow for the friction of bends and fittings, a simple method is to increases the actual length by 50%.
 This is the total 'equivalent length' and is normally conservative.
 AS/NZS 3500 uses this method.
 Other Codes suggest this as a first trial.
 Read more about the implications of this later.
-The important thing is that each fitting is allotted a 'k' value (head loss coefficient), or to obtain a full description of fittings and
+The important thing is that each fitting is allotted a 'k' value (head loss coefficient), or to obtain a full description of fittings and associated frictional loss at selected flows refer to "Selection and Sizing of Copper Tubes for Water Supply Systems" - Author Barrie Smith).